amitbcp/machine_learning_problems/chat_bot/data/nlu.md

 - I'm gonna need help finding a restaurant
 - Show me an open restaurant
 - Find a restaurant for me to eat
+- please tell me some food points here
+- get me some restaurants neary by
+- get me some food points
+- find some food places near to me
+- get me some restaurants near to me
+- i am looking for some food points
+- i am looking for restaurants
+- get me some flight details
+- ok get me some restaurants nearby
+- get me some restaurants nearby
+- get me some restaurants in chennai
+- get me some restaurants i am hungry
+- i am hungry please get me some restaurants
+- need food
+- please get me pizza stores
+- get me some restaurants near
+- get  me some restaurants
+- please get me a list of restaurants near by
+- please help me find some restaurants
+- get me some restaurants near by
+- get me some restaurants near me
+- i am hungry get me some restaurants near by
+- please get me some restaurants near by
+- please get me a list of all restaurants near by
+- please get me all the restaurants near by
+- please give me a list of restaurants
+- get me a list of restaurants
+- please find me some restaurants
+- please get me a list of all restaurants
+- get me a list of all restaurants near to me
+- tell me some restaurants here
+- i am hungry please tell me some restaurants near to me
+- i want to eat something please tell me some location near by
+- please get me some restaurants near me
+- please get me some restaurants
+- i am looking for some restaurants  near me
+- i am looking for some restaurants
+- get me some restaurants
+- looking for some restaurants
+- get me some restaurants please
+- hey i am looking for some restaurants
+- looking for some restraunts
+- get me few restaurants
+- please provide me a list of restaurants
+- looking for some food points
+- i am hungry
+- tell me some food points near to me
+- give me some food stalls
+- tell me some restaurants
+- give me some restaurants
+- get me a list of restaurants near to me
+- provide me some restaurants
+- hey can you help me to find some restaurants nearby
+- please get me a list of restaurants

 ## synonym:chinese